 Should You Get Travel Insurance for Mexico

 Visiting Mexico, whether for business or pleasure, should be fun and enjoyable.
-Given the health and danger risks in Mexico, especially for the adventurous types, buying a travel insurance plan should be budgeted into the travel expenses.
+Given the health and dangerous risks in Mexico, especially for the adventurous types, buying a travel insurance plan should be budgeted into the travel expenses.

 Without insurance, if anything happens, even as small as losing your luggage or as big as breaking a limb, you’ll be paying a lot more money than you planned.
 And something as big as an injury will cost you hundreds, if not thousands, of dollars above your budget.
 Travel insurance can help alleviate some of those financial burdens should an emergency arise.